Bug tracking in Jira Software: 5 best practices

 For example, if a team member captures a bug, that bug will need to be transferred to the correct team member without the need for any further discussions about who that might be.
 Remember that notifications within Jira are only sent when someone assigns another member.

-You can configure Jira notifications to update someone when a status change occurs automatically.
+We can configure Jira notifications to update someone when a status change occurs automatically.
 That simple functionality can take the bug tracking and resolution process to the next level because so many aspects of it will be automated.

 5. Integration with other tools